ifTrueFall/101-med-lab-spec/README.md

 ## 💻 About the Project

 This project is a static website, meaning it runs entirely in your browser.
+Many of the scripts walk through how they are used in their comments before the script initialization.
+This will aide in replication for future changes or user read.
+Its mostly changing the data structures within the quizzes.

 The quizzes are built using:
 * **HTML** for the structure of the pages.
 * **CSS** for styling and layout.
 * **JavaScript** to handle the quiz logic, such as checking answers and showing results.

 ## 🤝 Contributing

 Contributions are welcome!
-If you would like to add more quizzes, fix a bug, or improve an existing quiz, please feel free to:
+If you would like to add more quizzes or resources, fix a bug, or improve an existing quiz please feel free to reach out to me.
+Em: jawn.priest100@gmail.com

+You can also download the project and fix at your own accord.
+Due to the nature of the course you will find I did not have much time for file structuring.
+Naturally, I would backtrack to fix previous errors.
+Although this also lead to me failing to organize the files for readability.
+I also failed in aspects of using the standards for naming conventions and commenting in the name of rushing to create study material.

 ## 📄 License